TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/ending/readme.md

 <br>

-I used to feel bitter about my— I felt so jealous of people who didn't have to experience all that pain or scabbing or vomit.
+I used to feel bitter about my— I felt so jealous of people who didn't have to experience all that pain and scabbing and vomit.
 And a pathetic repetitive mantra got stuck in my head:

 > "God gave me nausea."